Lisbon revisited (updated April 2024)

 Quinta da Regaleira in Sintra

-Quinta da Regaleira in Sintra (courtesy of Khaled)
+The delightful Quinta da Regaleira in Sintra (courtesy of Khaled)

 There is much to visit in terms of architectural sights: the colourful Pena Palace, the Palace in the village centre, the Moorish Castle, Monserrate Palace, Seteais, etc. However, if you have to pick one I would advise the Palacio da Regaleira in the town itself.
 Created by a wealthy Brazilian this place takes you back in time to the mysticism surrounding the Templar knights.
 Just make sure to visit the initiation well which summons up scenes from Dan Brown’s books.